JOJ0/synadm/README.md

 ## Get in Touch

-If you need avice on using synadm, have a feature idea or would like to discuss anything else around `synadm`, just join the public Matrix room [#synadm:peek-a-boo.at](https://matrix.to/#/#synadm:peek-a-boo.at) and get in touch.
-We are also hanging around in the official support room for Synapse - [#synapse:matrix.org](https://matrix.to/#/#synapse:matrix.org).
-Usually you will find `synadm` users there that might answer your questions already, if not, "keyword notify" will tell us that `synadm` is being talked about it and we'll try to get in touch.
+If you need avice on using synadm, have a feature idea or would like to discuss anything else around `synadm`, get in touch via Matrix!

+We are hanging around in the official support room for Synapse, [#synapse:matrix.org](https://matrix.to/#/#synapse:matrix.org).
+Usually you'll find `synadm` users there that might answer your questions already.
+If not, mentioning `synadm` will ping us with the help of Element's keyword notify feature and we'll try to get in touch.

-Still the quickest and most direct way to reach synadm maintainers as well as seasoned users and Synapse admins is by joining [#synadm:peek-a-boo.at](https://matrix.to/#/#synadm:peek-a-boo.at).
+The most direct way to reach synadm maintainers as well as seasoned users and Synapse admins is by joining [#synadm:peek-a-boo.at](https://matrix.to/#/#synadm:peek-a-boo.at).

-If you are sure you've found a bug that was not already reported, certainly directly opening an issue on 'synadm's Github repo is a valid option too.
-If unsure, ask in the said room first.
+If you are sure you've found a bug that was not already reported, certainly directly opening an [issue on GitHub](https://github.com/JOJ0/synadm/issues) is a valid option too.
+If unsure, ask in [#synadm:peek-a-boo.at](https://matrix.to/#/#synadm:peek-a-boo.at) first.